WilliamThyer/WilliamThyer/README.md

 ### Hello and welcome to my github!

-**I am currently searching for a full-time position as a data scientist for Fall 2023.**

 My name is William Thyer.
-I am in the 5th and final year of my PhD studying psychology, cognitive neuroscience, and data science.
-I'm a member of the [Awh/Vogel Lab](https://awhvogellab.com) at the University of Chicago.
+I am a data scientist at a healthcare technology company.
+In 2023, I received my PhD in Psychology from the University of Chicago where I studied short-term memory and attention.
+I was a researcher in the [Awh/Vogel Lab](https://awhvogellab.com) from 2018-2023.
 I was previously a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) in 2021 and at [Intuitive Surgical](https://www.intuitive.com/en-us) in 2022.
 You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [my personal website here](https://williamthyer.github.io/).
 I like Python, machine learning, and cycling! 🐍🤖🚴

 ### Here are some of my favorite projects: